Ontario Tort Claims Explained

 Civil law covers a wide variety of legal claims, not just tort claims.
 To develop a clearer idea of what a tort claim is, it is helpful to contrast it with other types of civil claims.
 They include:

 - Contract claims.
 When a person fails to perform his or her obligations under a contract, the other party to the contract can sue.
 The remedy for a breach of contract is to compensate the injured party so that he or she is in the same position as if the contract had been performed.

 - Property claims.
 Property claims are claims about the ownership, possession, or use of property, rather than property damage caused by another’s wrongful act (which would be a tort claim).
 For example, a dispute over who owns a plot of land would involve a property claim.
 The remedy would be an order recognizing the actual owner.

 - Family-law claims.
 Family law covers such topics as marriage and divorce and parental rights and obligations.
 The outcome of a family-law claim could be, for instance, a divorce or an order that a parent pay child support.

 Types of Tort Claims in Ontario

+Tort claims are typically grouped as either intentional torts or unintentional torts.
 Tort claims can be classified using several different methods.
 For example, we might classify tort claims based on the type of injury caused: many involve personal injuries (which can themselves be divided into physical, emotional, and psychological injuries), whereas others involve only property damage, and still others may be limited to financial injuries.

 Often, torts are classified into one of two broad categories depending on whether intent is one of the elements of the tort.
 Tort elements are the facts that must be proven for a tort claim to prevail.
 Tort claims that include an element of intent are known as intentional torts; those that do not are, unsurprisingly, referred to as unintentional torts.